Xtrah/IT1901/logger/rest/README.md

 ## REST

-VisitLogApplication starts the spring boot server.
+* **VisitLogApplication** starts the spring boot server.
-VisitLogService layer handles business requirements.
+* **VisitLogService** layer handles business requirements.
-VisitLogController handles the navigation between the different views.
+* **VisitLogController** handles the navigation between the different views.

 The server is run on localhost:8080 using cmd:
 `mvn -pl rest spring-boot:run` *

-\*Choose remote or local storage by changing truth value in function `isRemoteStorage` in `logger/fxui/src/main/java/logger.fxui/AppController`.
+To choose remote or local storage, change the truth value in the method `isRemoteStorage` in `logger/fxui/src/main/java/logger.fxui/AppController`.
+Server needs to run if remote is set to true!

 The base endpoint for the rest-api is "/logger", offering three methods: